i-panel/clash-verge-rev/UPDATELOG.md

 ### Bugs Fixes

-- Tun 设置项显示错误的问题
+- Tun setting items display incorrectly
-- 修改一些默认值
+- Modify some default values
-- 启动时不更改启动项设置
+- Do not change startup item settings at startup

 ---